 The USNCO is a multi-tiered competition designed to stimulate and promote achievement in high school chemistry.
-Students scoring above 80% on the qualifying exam are invited to the national exam, which involves both written and practical examinations.
-If more than one student from a school scores above 80%, only the one with the highest score will have their national exam responses scored by officials at the American Chemical Society, and the other high scorers may be offered a seat for the exam that will offer the experience and opportunity, but will not be graded.
+Students scoring above a threshold percentage on the qualifying exam are invited to the National Exam, which involves both written and practical examinations.
+If more than one student from a school scores above the threshold, only the one with the highest score will have their National Exam responses scored by officials at the American Chemical Society, and the other high scorers may be offered a seat for the exam that will offer the experience and opportunity, but will not be graded.

 Please announce the Olympiad to your advanced chemistry students and encourage them to participate.
 Letters confirming information included in this post will be sent to high school chemistry teachers in the region and should arrive before February 15, 2017.

-The exam is March 10, 2016, and the registration deadline is March 7, 2016.
-We would appreciate if you submit information online using the application accessible by clicking HERE.
+The exam is THURSDAY, MARCH 16, 2017, and the registration deadline is MONDAY, MARCH 13, 2017.
+Please submit your information online using the nomination form, available HERE .
 Requested information includes: